rbowen/presentations/apache_way/slides.md

 * Projects can revive from the Attic (although this hasn't happened so far)

 ???

 Don't have 3 people able to vote

 ---

 ## Myths

 There are many myths that surround the ASF ...

+* Too many rules
+* Tied to outdated technology
+* The Foundation controls everything about your project

 ---